 Is the system accessible as stipulated by the contract or service level agreement?
-Involves monitoring network performance and availability, site failover, and security incident handling.
+It involves monitoring network performance and availability, site failover, and security incident handling.

 - Processing integrity

-Does the system deliver complete and accurate data in a timely fashion and at an authorized rate?
+Does the system deliver complete and accurate data promptly and at an authorized rate?
 Involves monitoring of data processing coupled with quality assurance procedures.